-- Sales reps can use sales acceleration technology to record, transcribe, and summerize qualification calls and share the key information with sales colleagues to ensure seamless handovers and consistent knowledge of a prospect throughout the sales process.
+- Sales reps can use sales technology like Ciara to record, transcribe, and summarize qualification calls and share the key information with sales colleagues to ensure seamless handovers and consistent knowledge of a prospect throughout the sales process.
 No more duplicate sales questions or extra sales calls that waste both the seller’s time and the customers.

 Learn how to have the perfect qualification call with our complete guide.

 No sales process can be truly aligned without regular touchpoints and meetings between sales teams.

 Each week reps should give updates on their sales activities and identify which of their prospects is at each specific stage of a sales process and when they expect them to move onto the next stage.
 They should also give insights into what selling techniques, recourses, or messaging worked well for each stage and each customer, perhaps in a monthly meeting on sales best practices, to ensure the sales team is working together to exchange tips and information to boost sales results.

 Added to this sales reps who work closely with each other but on different sections of a sales cycle, for example SDRs and AEs, should have regular one to one calls as well as regularly share call updates and summaries to ensure everyone is on the same page when it comes to open deals.

 Find out more on how to boost communication in remote sales teams.